savonet/book/technology.md

 to the previous ideas, on psychoacoustic models which take in account the way sound is perceived by the human hear and processed by the human brain.
-For instance, the ears does not generally perceive phase difference under a certain frequencies so all audio data below that threshold can be encoded in mono.\RB{Sampling at 44.1kHz already removes frequencies above 20kHz :-)}
+For instance, the ears does not generally perceive phase difference under a certain frequency so all audio data below that threshold can be encoded in mono.\RB{Sampling at 44.1kHz already removes frequencies above 20kHz :-)}
 Also, the ear is much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence